Skip to content

 Onion 4.8 337.0 1.9

-Salad not measured 4.8 5,2
+lettuce not measured 4.8 5.2

 Orange not measured 17.5 1.0

-Kaki 10.5 not measured 1.4
+persimmon 10.5 not measured 1.4

-Strawberry 160.0 6.9 not measured
+strawberry 160.0 6.9 not measured

-The current research situation
+The current state of research

-The treatment also activated pathways in the mice's brains that helped counteract the effects of amyloid beta.
+The treatment also activated pathways in the mice's brains that helped counteract the effects of amyloid-beta.

-Inhibition of inflammatory factors
+inhibition of inflammatory factors

-To find out what properties fisetin has, the scientists carried out cell culture studies .
-This is fundamental research to better understand the biochemical relationships between molecules.
-It is important that these studies initially only represent the basics of how molecules are likely to work.
+To find out what properties fisetin has, the scientists cell culture studies This is basic research to better understand the biochemical relationships between molecules.It is important to note that these studies only provide the basics of how molecules are likely to work.

-What have the scientists found out about fisetin in the cell culture studies?
-Fisetin interacts in several ways in the cell culture studies: It can Reduce production of pro-inflammatory cytokines and chemokines.
-In addition, fisetin can inhibit the activity of enzymes involved in inflammatory processes, such as cyclooxygenase-2 (COX-2) and lipoxygenase (LOX), which are responsible for the production of inflammatory mediators are responsible.
+So what did the scientists discover in the cell culture studies on fisetin?
+In cell culture studies, fisetin interacts via several pathways: It can Reduce production of pro-inflammatory cytokines and chemokinesIn addition, fisetin can inhibit the activity of enzymes involved in inflammatory processes, such as Cyclooxygenase-2 (COX-2) and lipoxygenase (LOX)which are responsible for the production of inflammatory mediators.

 Fisetin & Longevity

 MoleQlar ONE combines the potential of 13 different longevity ingredients to fully promote health and longevity at the molecular level.
-The complex has positive effects on all twelve Hallmarks of Aging.
+The complex has positive effects on all twelve hallmarks of aging.

-Senolytics – the weapon against “zombie cells”
+Senolytics – the weapon against the “zombie cells”

-Side effects of Fisetin
+Side effects of fisetin

 • Allergic reactions: Although rare, it is possible for people to have an allergic reaction to fisetin.
-Symptoms of an allergic reaction may include rash, itching, difficulty breathing, and swelling of the face or neck.
+Symptoms of an allergic reaction may include rash, itching, difficulty breathing, and swelling of the face or throat.

 Conclusion

 Fisetin is a versatile and exciting molecule from the group of flavonoids.
 It is being researched for its senolytic properties.
-There is still mainly basic research on fisetin, but that will certainly change in the near future.
+There is still mainly basic research on fisetin, but this will certainly change in the near future.

 Literature: